I had seen this castle in Playa Blanca in the distance on several occasions when I have visited the resort so I decided to get up close and personal.

 It was built near the primitive Rubicón Tower (constructed by Jean de Bethencourt during the first settlement of Europeans in Canarias in 1402.
 It is nowadays historically conceived one of the most outstanding archeological structures in Lanzarote.
 It was proposed by the engineer Claudio L’Isle in 1741 to defend the area from the pirate attacks that were devastating the Southern coasts.
 The castle had a drawbridge and lodgings for the troops.
 The sentries came from the village of Yaiza.
 It also had two chambers.

-During the 18th century the Castle was guarded by the Castillians: D. José Feo, D. Juan García del Castillo, D. Pedro Martín Barbosa y D. Marcial Jové Medina and Condestables, D. José martín Barbosa and D. Marcial Trujillo.
+During the 18th century the Castle in Playa Blanca was guarded by the Castillians: D. José Feo, D. Juan García del Castillo, D. Pedro Martín Barbosa y D. Marcial Jové Medina and Condestables, D. José martín Barbosa and D. Marcial Trujillo.
 This castle plan, arisen by militar engineers in 1742, has been preserved by the Militar Geographical Institue.
 In its whole it is similar to the Tower plans of Caleta de Fuste y El Tostón in Fuerteventura and Gando Tower in Gran Canaria.
 It should have been the stereotyped design by the militar engineers of the time.

 However, it was not finished accordingly as the castle plan shows.
 The two chambers for keeping the gunpowder, as in the legend of the castle plan, still exists today whereas the central principal pilar does not.”